xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Mar.
-8, 2023
+9, 2023
+   * I apoglize for the wrong homework annoucement on Mar.
+8. If you saw that, please ignore it.
+That was a mistake.
-   * Keep working on Week 8 WileyPLUS assignment.
-You are expected to complete it by the end of this week.
+   * Keep working on Week 8 Assignment.
+You should be able to complete all the questions except for the questions that involve derivatives of tangent, cotangent, secant, and cosecant.
+We will discuss these after the spring break.
-   * Check your email for the pictures of your work today.
-   * I will host an online WileyPLUS Q&A office hour today at 5pm.
-Check your email for the zoom link.

  * Mar.
 7, 2023
    * Complete Activity 2.3.2 and 2.3.3.
 Let me know if you would like to present.